ninjadev64/puredarwin-wiki/docs/For developers/Using MacPorts/Visualize_dependencies_in_MacPorts.md

     3.  [**1.3** Miscellaneous](macports-dependencies-overview.html#TOC-Miscellaneous)
 2.  [**2** Ressources](macports-dependencies-overview.html#TOC-Ressources)

-<span style="font-size:18px">O</span>verview of dependencies, variants and blockers
+Overview of dependencies, variants and blockers
 -----------------------------------------------------------------------------------
 [Graphviz](http://www.graphviz.org/) is an opensource graph visualization software from AT&T Laboratories and Bell Laboratories (Lucent Technologies).
 #### Installing Graphviz {style="background-color:transparent;color:rgb(0,0,0);font-family:Arial,Verdana,sans-serif;font-size:14px;margin-top:10px;margin-right:10px;margin-bottom:10px;margin-left:0px"}
-Not so common to beginning (instead of ending) with a "snake eating his tail", we will use <span style="font-style:italic">graphviz</span> from MacPorts to track dependencies and other information.
+Not so common to beginning (instead of ending) with a "snake eating his tail", we will use *graphviz* from MacPorts to track dependencies and other information.

-<span style="font-family:courier new,monospace"><span style="font-size:small">port install graphviz +the_variants_you_need</span></span>
+`port install graphviz +the_variants_you_need`

 or grab and compile the source from [graphviz.org](http://graphviz.org/).

-<span style="text-decoration:underline">Note:</span> On Mac OS X, [Pixelglow](http://www.pixelglow.com/graphviz/) is a nice a front-end, you can even see the graph being built in real-time.
+__Note:__ On Mac OS X, [Pixelglow](http://www.pixelglow.com/graphviz/) is a nice a front-end, you can even see the graph being built in real-time.
 ### Using pd_portviz to generate a graph
-The <span style="font-style:italic">[pd_portviz](http://code.google.com/p/puredarwin/source/browse/trunk/scripts/pd_portviz)</span> tool is available in the [svn or hg trunk](http://code.google.com/p/puredarwin/source/browse/trunk/scripts/) location.
+The *[pd_portviz](http://code.google.com/p/puredarwin/source/browse/trunk/scripts/pd_portviz)* tool is available in the [svn or hg trunk](http://code.google.com/p/puredarwin/source/browse/trunk/scripts/) location.
 #### Preliminary {style="background-color:transparent;color:rgb(0,0,0);font-family:Arial,Verdana,sans-serif;font-size:14px;margin-top:10px;margin-right:10px;margin-bottom:10px;margin-left:0px"}
 A rudimentary legend is generated in the DOT language: